-- Treasury personnel with significant experience related to executive compensation detailed to the Office of the Special Master; - Competitive market data provided by the Company in connection with its submission to the Office of the Special Master; - External information on comparable compensation structures extracted from the U.S. Mercer Benchmark Database-Executive; and - Equilar's ExecutiveInsight database (which includes information drawn from publicly filed proxy statements).
+- Treasury personnel with significant experience related to executive compensation detailed to the Office of the Special Master; - Competitive market data provided by the Company in connection with its submission to the Office of the Special Master; - External information on comparable compensation structures extracted from the U.S. Mercer Benchmark Database-Executive; - Equilar's ExecutiveInsight database (which includes information drawn from publicly filed proxy statements); and - Kenexa's CompAnalyst Executive database (which includes information drawn from publicly filed proxy statements).

 The Office of the Special Master has also considered national and global developments in the regulation of executive compensation.
 In July 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), directing further regulation on incentive-based compensation.
-In February 2011, the FDIC approved a joint proposed rulemaking with six other agencies under the Dodd-Frank Act, mandating, among other things, the deferral of half of large banks' top executive bonuses.
-The SEC recently approved its version of the proposed rule.
+In early 2011, the FDIC and the SEC approved versions of a joint proposed rulemaking with five other agencies under the Dodd-Frank Act, mandating, among other things, the deferral of half of large banks' top executive bonuses.
 The Office of the Special Master continues to monitor evolving standards for executive compensation.